 Many research studies and clinical trials investigating cardiovascular health, including those diseases that can lead to transplant, are underway and available for eligible patients.

 Kidney Transplant Research

 Researchers at Froedtert Hospital are actively engaged in ongoing research, including studies of newer immunosuppressant drugs, recurrent disease and polyoma viruses.

 Polyoma virus study.
 Polyoma viruses can cause clinical disease among transplant patients with suppressed immune systems and lead to transplant failure.
 By aggressively monitoring patients’ DNA to detect BK virus nephritis and following with prompt treatment, we have seen a substantial reduction of transplant failure due to BK virus nephritis.

-Many research studies and clinical trials investigating hepatitis, immunosuppression, function and other areas pertinent to liver and pancreas disease and transplant are underway and available for eligible patients.
+Many research studies and clinical trials investigating hepatitis, immunosuppression, function and other areas pertinent to liver disease and transplant are underway and available for eligible patients.